Keyboard shortcuts

 • Bug: Some(0) was indistinguishable from None, causing incorrect replay of commands with source_id = Some(0).

-• Superseded by version 2.
+• Superseded by later versions.
 Files with version 1 are rejected with ReplayError::UnsupportedVersion { found: 1 }.

 Determinism Catalogue (R-DET-6)